On the $\alpha$-lazy version of Markov chains in estimation and testing problems: Main results

-\begin{remark} Our definition of a solution of a Markov chain estimation problem only assumes that the sample complexity is finite and therefore sheds no light on the extent to which the sample complexity might change while extending a solution.
+\begin{remark} Our definition of a solution to a Markov chains estimation problem only assumes that the sample complexity is finite and therefore sheds no light on the extent to which the sample complexity might change while extending a solution.
 We postpone the treatment of this aspect to Section \ref{sec; d}. \end{remark}

-The following lemma gives a sufficient condition on the Markov chain estimation problem and on $\varphi$ such that no solution to the problem can be extended using $\varphi$.
-Similarly to the condition of Lemma \ref{lem; 1212}, it does not depend on the specific nature of the solution: